shirleywang1137/ASTAR-pathfinding/README.md

-# Pathfinding
+# Pathfinding and Heuristics

-This repository contains an implementation of the A* algorithm for Emergency Pickup Coordination.
-The code is designed to coordinate the pickup of patients with the goal of minimizing energy usage.
+Hi!
+This project is an implementation of the A* algorithm for emergency vehicle scheduling.
+I designed it to simulate a vehicle's pickup of patients with the goal of minimizing energy usage for vehicles.
+In an attempt to make it closer to a real-world scenario, I've added some rules.

 ## Rules

 The rules for coordinating the pickup are as follows:

 - There are two types of users: those with infectious diseases and those without.
-The service is provided using collective electric transport.
 - The map provided contains the following information:
   - Cells marked with a **N**: Address of a patient without infectious diseases.
   - Cells marked with a **C**: Address of a patient with infectious diseases.
   - Cells marked with **CC**: Care center for patients with infectious diseases.
   - Cells marked with **CN**: Care center for patients without infectious diseases.
   - Cells marked with a number (1, 2, 3...): Time (energy cost) to travel through that location.
-The time/cost necessary to move through cells without a value (N, C, CC, CN, or P) will be one unit.
+The cost necessary to move through cells without a value (N, C, CC, CN, or P) will be one unit.
   - Cells marked with an **X**: Non-traversable positions.
 - The collective vehicle has the following characteristics:
   - It must leave the parking and return there.